SirwanAfifi/sirwanafifi.github.io/_posts/2017-06-04-SQL-Server-on-Linux-in-Docker-on-a-Mac.md

 As you can see `mssql.connections` takes an array, it means that you can define as many connection profiles as you want.
 Once you defined your profile, you can use it to execute your queries then the result will be shown as a seperate window:
 <center><img width="800" src="/public/img/query_result_mssql.png"></center>

 As you can see working with SQL Server on macOS is really straightforward.
-Something like this was not possible in .NET before but nowadays but nowadays you can develope .NET applications on OS of your choice. that's why I’m more excited about .NET than ever.
+Something like this was not possible in .NET before but nowadays you can develope .NET applications on OS of your choice. that's why I’m more excited about .NET more than ever.